IE-NITK/Java-AppProg-SMP-2020/Mini-Project/Nikhita_Neelakanta/Census_2021/README.txt

 The application uses 2 mysql tables.
-One storing UserId(enumerator) and passwords and the other(biodata) the main data.
+One(enumerator) storing UserId and passwords and the other(biodata) the main data.

 Structure of the tables: